-- 1. Do one of the following to access the peg's Layer Properties: - Open the Layer Properties view, then select the peg layer in the Timeline view. - In the Timeline view, double-click on the peg layer, but not inside its name, to open its Layer Properties dialog. - 2.
+- 1. Do one of the following to access the peg's Layer Properties: - Open the Layer Properties view, then select the peg layer in the Timeline or Node view. - In the Timeline view, double-click on the peg layer, but not inside its name, to open its Layer Properties dialog. - In the Node view, click on the Layer Properties button inside the peg node to open its Layer Properties dialog. - 2.
 In the Transformation tab of the peg's Layer Properties, under Position, select Separate.